david-garcia-garcia/windowscontainers/servercore2022/readme.md

 </Exec>
 ```

-This script treats errors and logs calls to the scheduled task on the Application::ContainerLifecycle event source.
+This script treats errors and logs calls to the scheduled task on the Application::SbsContainer event source.
 In case of error, the event code 23003 is added.
 You can use this to monitor scheduled task behaviours on an external logging system.

 ## Startup and shutdown